What Customers Want from Support Contact Centers

 When asked about what type of technology they would like for contact centers to have:

-75% of customer stated they would like the option to be called back, rather than wait in a queue.
+75% of customers stated they would like the option to be called back, rather than wait in a queue.

 48% of customers stated they would like to download video files to help solve their customer support issue.